 In New York City it seems like a construction project is taking place every couple of blocks.
 A renovation is occurring here, a new building is being erected there, and so on.
 Unfortunately, construction is a very dangerous trade and injuries happen each year to innocent workers.
 Some are even killed.

 In recent years, a high number of those deaths were caused by a falling accident from a height, often from a defective or unsafe scaffold.

-It is a simple fact that there are a number of construction companies which do not file for proper permits and flout safety regulations.
+It is a simple fact that there are a number of construction companies which do not file for proper permits and flout safety regulations or use unsafe means and methods of work.
 Consequently, workers suffer deaths and injuries that should have been preventable.
 It is in these cases that it is important to have a skilled and knowledgeable New York Construction Accident attorney.The Labor Law

 Fortunately, New York has construction accident laws that provide strong protections for injured workers.
 These laws are codified as Labor Law sections 200, 240(1), and 241(6).

 Perhaps the most well-known is Labor Law 240(1), otherwise referred to as the “Scaffold Law,” which covers workers who fall from a height or are struck by a falling object.
 This law has recently been expanded by a Court of Appeals decision to apply in other situations as well.

 Significantly, the New York construction accident laws make owners and general contractors responsible for accidents caused by unsafe equipment and procedures, even in circumstances where they were not involved with the work.
 The laws, therefore, enforce a "top-down" approach to safety -- which is the most effective way to promote safe practices -- and provide a remedy for workers who, if only their employers were liable, would be limited to collecting workers compensation.Our Experience

 We have vast experience representing injured New York City construction workers.
 In fact, Eric Dinnocenzo has been quoted by Reuters about legislation concerning the Scaffold Law.